Periprosthetic Shoulder Infection

 - Replacement of the Shoulder Prosthesis:In case the periprosthetic infection occurs months or years after the placement of the shoulder implant, removal of the prosthesis is usually necessary.
 The shoulder joint will be cleaned of all infected or necrotic tissue and an antibiotic spacer placed within the joint.
 IV antibiotics will be administered for a period of 6 weeks.
 Once the joint is cleared of infection, the antibiotic spacer will be removed, and a new prosthesis placed within the shoulder.

 The risk of developing a periprosthetic shoulder infection can be significantly reduced by:

 - Preoperative tests to check for infectious organisms

 - Washing your skin with antibiotic soap prior to surgery

-- Postoperative antibiotic use as recommended by your doctor
+- Postoperative antibiotic use as recommended by Dr. Okoroha

 - Prophylactic antibiotic coverage when undergoing certain procedures (e.g. tooth extraction)

-If you have experienced periprosthetic shoulder infection, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on knee treatments or would like to learn more about periprosthetic shoulder infection surgery, please contact the office of Dr. Okoroha, periprosthetic shoulder infection specialist serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond.